 Proof.
 The necessity of the condition is obvious from Proposition 2.2.2-4.
 Let us prove its sufficiency.
-Suppose that B is unbounded and let us show that it contains a sequence of points which is also unbounded.
-As B is unbounded, there exists a neighbourhood U of the origin in E s.t. for all $\lambda > 0$ we have $B \nsubseteq \lambda U$.
+Suppose that every sequence contained in B is bounded in E. If B is unbounded, then there exists a neighbourhood U of the origin in E s.t. for all $\lambda > 0$ we have $B \not\subseteq \lambda U$.
 W.l.o.g. we can assume U balanced.
 Then